REDWOOD24/ATLAS-GRID-SIMULATION/dispatch_plugins/README.md

 ### Abstract Class
 <!---->
-The header file which contains the abstract class to create plugins is `DispatcherPlugin.h`.
+The header file which contains the abstract class to help create plugins is `DispatcherPlugin.h`.

 ```c++
 #ifndef DISPATCHERPLUGIN_H